 They are just 6 simple ingredients but taste just like Milanos without all of the junky ingredients.
 Made with gluten free flour, non dairy butter and powdered sugar.
 The ratio of these ingredients gives the Milano Cookies a nice classic crunch.

 All Purpose Gluten Free Flour: This is the main flour in the Milano cookies.
-This can be subbed out for traditional all purpose flour but I haven’t tried any others
+This can be subbed out for traditional all purpose flour but I haven’t tried any other flour subs.

 Powdered Sugar: Your sugar must be powdered in these Milano cookies.
 I typically do not eat white sugar, but I do think it’s best in these Milanos for true taste and texture.
-However if you want to make these refined sugar free, you can make your own powdered sugar by placing any granulated sweetener in a blender for 30 seconds
+However if you want to make these refined sugar free, you can make your own powdered sugar by placing any granulated sweetener or sugar in a high speed blender for 30 seconds

 Vanilla Extract: Hint of vanilla in your cookies